grp876/Opti-Mill/README.md

 Opti-Mill is a G-Code creator for creating simple shapes without requiring or learning a complicated CAM package.
-My test bed is a Sherline CNC Mill using GRBL - FluidNC motion controller, CNCjs and a Raspberry Pi.
-If you have a CNC-ready Sherline that's waiting for stepper motors, a controller board and software.
-Hopefully this helps show you the direction I took to convert a used manual Sherline mill into a CNC.
+My test bed is a Sherline CNC Mill using a GRBL friendly - FluidNC motion controller, CNCjs and a Raspberry Pi 5.
+My manual mill was converted to a CNC-ready mill using OEM parts then the hunt for stepper motors, a controller board, power supply and the Raspberry Pi with software began.
+A much longer task then anticipated.
+Luckily, I currently do not have the need for something as complex as LinxCNC or similiar CAM packages so this Python GUI was created.

 <img width="902" height="837" alt="image" src="https://github.com/user-attachments/assets/5fe4d6f2-1827-440b-9a97-03d9876b1300" />